latenitefilms/website/_originals/ruby-rai.md

 ---
-title: Ruby Rai
+title: Ruby Rai P.I.
 layout: project-details
 img: projects/rubyrai.jpg
 subtitle: Online
-type: filter_option2 filter_option3
+type: filter_option2
 customExcerpt: Ruby Rai is a down-and-out Private Investigator... which is exactly how she likes it.
 But it’s not easy being your best hard-boiled self when inept co- workers, meddlesome family, and the endless weirdos (clients and ex lovers) of the big city are waiting to thwart your every turn...
 ---
 {% include relBase.html %}